What should I take backpacking?

 To properly put your technical equipment to use whether it be mountaineering, rock climbing, backpacking, or hiking, I might make two suggestions.

 First, be part of a historic club for mentorship and friendship.
 In Canada I am a member of the Alpine Club of Canada often leading many trips for new and old members alike.

 Secondly, get the training and education needed to be safe in remote and wild locations.
 Personally, I can’t recommend Jan and his team Island Alpine Guides based out of Cumberland here on Vancouver Island in BC enough.
-I had a blast on his 3-day Mountain Fly-In Skills course.
+I had a blast on his 3-day IAG Mountain Skills Fly-In Course .